Celtic Interconnector

 The Celtic Interconnector is a 700 MW high-voltage direct current (HVDC) submarine power cable under construction between the southern coast of Ireland and the north-west coast of Brittany.
 It will be the first such interconnector between the two countries.

 Commissioning of the project is expected in spring 2028.

 The director general of EirGrid stated in 2022 that the interconnector was arguably "the most important Irish infrastructure project for this decade".

 Current status

 Laying of the undersea portion of the cable began in August 2025.

 Route

 The cable is due to run between the Knockraha substation in County Cork, Ireland, to the La Martyre substation in Finistère, France.

 Of its total length of 575 km, 500 km will pass through Irish, British and French waters of the Celtic Sea.

 Technical specification

 The electrical interconnector, which will be the first between the two countries, has a planned capacity of 700 MW.

 The project also includes plans for a direct fibre optic communications link between Ireland and France.

+Construction fleet

+The project's construction has required a fleet of specialised vessels.
+The offshore operation is led by cable-laying vessel Calypso, equipped with high capacity cable turntables capable of carrying 8,000 tons of HVDC cable, dynamic positioning and tension control systems to install the subsea cable.
+As the cable is buried, Calypso is supported by offshore support vessel Aethra, which carries out boulder clearance and trenching.
+Athena undertakes cable burial using jetting systems.